BMI203-2022/project5/README.md

 The intuition behind splitting up the fit/predict methods is that you may want to cluster novel data using the centroids calculated from some initial training set.

-Your Silhouette algorithm will be implemented using a scikit-learn style metric API (i.e. init/score) which will require 2 steps to run.
+Your Silhouette scoring metric will be implemented using a scikit-learn style metric API (i.e. init/score) which will require 2 steps to run.

 The intuition behind splitting this up will not be immediately apparent for this silhouette scoring implementation but in the real world there are usually multiple scoring methods you are calculating which would be subclassed from some shared Metric class.